Study in New Zealand for Indian Students 2026 – Complete Guide | Guide to Heights

 Cost of Studying in New Zealand

-Understanding the full cost of your education helps you plan better.
-Here's a complete breakdown of tuition fees and living expenses for international students in New Zealand.
+Understanding the full cost helps you plan your education loan and savings.
+Here's a complete breakdown of tuition fees and living expenses — including part-time work earnings that can offset most living costs.

 NZD 6,500 – 9,000